Building a Strong Data Management Strategy for Governance and Observability

 To support effective data observability and governance, organizations can leverage a variety of data management tools.
 These tools automate and streamline data management processes, enabling organizations to manage data at scale.
 Some common data management tools include:

-1. Data Catalogs: Data catalogs provide a centralized repository for storing metadata and data lineage information.
+1. Data Catalog: Data catalogs provide a centralized repository for storing metadata and data lineage information.
 They enable users to discover, understand, and access relevant data assets within the organization.
 Data catalogs improve data visibility and promote data collaboration and reuse.

 2. Data Quality Tools: Data quality tools help organizations assess and improve the quality of their data.
 These tools perform data profiling, data cleansing, and data validation tasks.
 They identify data anomalies, inconsistencies, and errors, allowing organizations to take corrective actions.